-- Medication – such as pain-relieving drugs.
-Medications that are usually prescribed for other conditions, such as epilepsy or depression, can sometimes help to manage CRPS, although this does not mean that epilepsy or depression is occurring.
+- Medication – such as pain-relieving medications.
+Medications that are usually prescribed for other conditions, such as epilepsy or depression, can sometimes help to manage CRPS, although this does not mean that the person has epilepsy or depression

 - Physical therapy – such as physiotherapy and occupational therapy.
 Typically, treatment starts with strategies to reduce pain and swelling.
-This is followed by gentle movement, then muscle strengthening exercises to improve the functioning of the limb and, finally, exercises to improve the functioning of the whole body.
+This is followed by gentle movement, then muscle-strengthening exercises to improve the functioning of the limb and, finally, exercises to improve the functioning of the person’s whole body

-- Counselling – for example, to help the person cope with stress, depression and chronic pain.
+- Counselling and psychological support – for example, to help the person cope with stress, depression and chronic pain

 - Intervention therapy – such as nerve blocks.
-The most commonly used is a sympathetic ganglion block, which involves the use of a local anaesthetic to stop some of the nerves from working in the affected limb.
+The most commonly used is a sympathetic ganglion block, which involves the use of a local anaesthetic to stop some of the nerves in the affected limb from working

-- Implant therapy – a device such as an electrode or a drug delivery system is placed into the body during surgery.
-The device helps to manage symptoms including pain.
-However, implant therapy is considered a last resort when all other methods of pain management have failed to bring relief.
+- Implant therapy – an operation to place a device such as an electrode or a medication-delivery system is placed into the person’s body.
+The device helps to manage symptoms, including pain.
+However, implant therapy is considered a last resort when all other methods of pain management have failed.